Slum clearance in India: Reasons

 Dunu Roy, an ex-engineer who runs Delhi-based non-profit organisation the Hazard Centre, suggested that a key underlying reason for the drive to clear slums relates to high land value due to the unpaid labour of slum residents and that keeping people's jobs and homes indefinitely insecure helps economic growth.
 People who move away due to clearance of their slum resettle elsewhere, build new homes and help to increase the value of the land until clearance several years later.

 In late 2007, three large settlements in Delhi had eviction notices served, yet less than a quarter of households evicted received alternate sites to relocate to.
-Prior to and during the eviction period, newspapers continually published digital renderings of a proposed promenade to built in place of the slum settlements, yet the evictions got little coverage.
+Prior to and during the eviction period, newspapers continually published digital renderings of a proposed promenade to build in place of the slum settlements, yet the evictions got little coverage.
 Around 2011 in Ahmedabad, the largest city in the state of Gujarat, slum dwellers were forcibly uprooted from their slum community they helped to build and relocated over 16 km away from their places of work.
 For the authorities, the cost of rehousing tens of thousands of slum dwellers was worth the price, as slums on the river bank were cleared to regenerate the city's waterfront, similarly to how London built the Thames Embankment during the 19th century.
 Planners hoped in future, the area could "become a Gujarati equivalent to the Thames or the Seine", with slum houses replaced with grand residences.
 Around a similar time, Mumbai International Airport was looking to expand into land right next to the airport which was occupied by slums.
 The clearance scheme, which would have required around 88,000 families to be relocated, was opposed by residents, some of whom were not eligible for new housing, while others who were did not want to be separated from their community, jobs and education.
 The scheme, which involved constructing a third terminal and expanding the existing runway on 276 acre of the airport's land, was cancelled in 2014 as relocation of residents and clearance of the slums could not be achieved within the allotted time permitted.